Hannah Primrose, Countess of Rosebery: After 1885, and the Dilke Scandal

 In his futile quest to exonerate himself, and grasping at rumour, Dilke wrote to Rosebery accusing Lady Rosebery of having paid Virginia to make the confession.
 An outraged Rosebery denied all on his wife's behalf, while in December 1885 Lady Rosebery's only response on being told of Virginia Crawford's confessions was: "Dilke's behaviour is very astonishing in some reports, though it is not an actual surprise to me."
 Early the following year Gladstone was returned to power and Rosebery was appointed Foreign Secretary in Gladstone's third but brief term of office.
-Dilke's political career was ruined, and for years afterwards he continued to expound the Rosebery conspiracy theory.
-Nothing was ever proven against Lady Rosebery and no tangible evidence exists to substantiate the claim.

-The impartiality demanded by Rosebery's new office forced him to sell many of his business interests, which had come by the way of the Rothschild family, to be seen to be avoiding a conflict of interest.
+The impartiality demanded by Rosebery's new office forced him to sell many of his business interests, which had come his way through the Rothschild family.
 However, his wife's ambition and part in his rise to power was not only being recognised in high places, but clearly starting to irritate.
 On being told that Lady Rosebery was very keen for her husband to become Foreign Secretary, Gladstone replied "She would think herself capable of being Queen of the Realm and think the place only just good enough for her."